| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 race" can bring you down but "Wait till next week" can keep you going.

+"You never fail until you quit trying" is what keeps you working.
 After each race we would try to analyze the changes we made.... what

 we thought would happen, what we did and what really happened.
 Every race is a test.
 Every